Eduardo Etcheverry

-Eduardo Etcheverry (unknown – unknown) was a Uruguayan chess player, Uruguayan Chess Championship winner (1962).
+Eduardo Etcheverry (unknown – unknown) was a Uruguayan chess player, and Uruguayan Chess Championship winner (1962).

 Biography

-In the 1960s Eduardo Etcheverry was one of Uruguayan leading chess players.
+In the 1960s Eduardo Etcheverry was one of the leading Uruguayan chess players.
 He won two medals in Uruguayan Chess Championship: gold (1962) and silver (1961).
-In 1963, in Havana Eduardo Etcheverry participated in Pan American Chess Championship and ranked in 10th place.
+In 1963, in Havana Eduardo Etcheverry participated in Pan American Chess Championship and finished in 10th place.

 Eduardo Etcheverry played for Uruguay in the Chess Olympiad: